compbiocore/refchef/docs/installation.md

 `python setup.py test`

 ### Set up GitHub Access Token and `.env` file
-RefChef uses Git and GitHub for version control of the `master.yaml` file that contains a list of all the references on the system.
+RefChef uses Git and GitHub for version control of the `master.yaml` file, which contains a list of all the references on the system and their provenance.
 To use RefChef, create a GitHub account and set up an [access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
 ![](assets/github_token.png)

 Additionally, create a [`.gitignore` file](https://help.github.com/en/articles/ignoring-files)...